CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

     ![](../Images/continuousexport.png)

-1. Here you can configure the streaming export setting of Security Center data to multiple export targets either Event Hub or Log Analytics workspace.
+1. Here you can configure the streaming export setting of Microsoft Defender for cloud data to multiple export targets either Event Hub or Log Analytics workspace.

 1. Select the **Log Analytics workspace (1)** option and follow the below steps: